JulienD/vagrant-ansible-server-playbooks/README.md

 All the provisioning is done with `Ansible`.

-## LAMP environnement
+## Node.js environnement

-This project is designed to install all needed for web developpement on a LAMP architecture.
+This project is designed to install all needed for Nodejs developpement.
 It will install the following on an Ubuntu 14.04 linux VM:

 - Node.js